JuanFGQ/JuanFGQ/README.md

 I have developed  projects that made me grow in experience ,knowledge and my passion for solving problems and programming challenges...
 I would like to participate in projects that allow me to increase my skills .

-- 🔭 I’m currently working on a side project of social network.
+- 🔭 I’m currently working on weather app for deploy on store

 ## Where to find me: